-IFRS 10 stipulates that when control of a subsidiary is lost, the assets, liabilities and non-controlling interests, as well as other items which could be recognised in valuation adjustments are derecognised from the consolidated statement of financial position and the fair value of the consideration received as well as any retained investment is recognised.
-The difference between both these amounts is recognised in the consolidated income statement.
+IFRS 10 stipulates that when control of a subsidiary is lost, the (iv).
+Andbank Group companies assets, liabilities and non-controlling interests, as well as other items which could be recognised in valuation adjustments are derecognised from the consolidated statement of financial Appendix 1 includes information on the subsidiaries, jointlyposition and the fair value of the consideration received as well controlled entities and associates included in the consolidated as any retained investment is recognised.
+The difference group, providing details of their domicile, percentage between both these amounts is recognised in the consolidated ownership and activities. income statement.